PMSchulze/NLP-benchmarking/data_preparation/README.md

 ### Prepare for TextDatasetForNextSentencePrediction

-Generate train and test data, where each sentence is on a single line and documents are separated with a blank line:
+We generate train and test data, where each sentence is on a single line and text documents are separated with a blank line:
 ```
 from utils_data_preparation import prepare_nextsentence